Repertoi-e/light-std/README.md

 > The following: search functions (`find`, `find_not`, `has`, etc.), `compare`, and operators `==`, `!=`, `<`, `<=`, `>`, `>=`
 > are written once and work with all array-like data structures (even comparing different types of arrays works, for
 > which otherwise we need a combinatorial amount of code).

-- Written for the future.
-> Some sacrifices are made.
-This library isn't backwards compatible, it uses C++20 `modules` and `concepts`, C++17 `if constexpr`, etc.
-> Eventually I plan to write a compiler that translates a custom language (an extension to C++) to C
-> which supports meta-programming and changes the syntax to avoid vexing parses.

 ## Documentation